 Considering that the process of migrating business logic is a meticulous one, the best option would be automating this process.

 - If there's a switch of the RDBMS, Embedded SQL undergoes automatic rewriting to conform to the syntax of the new database seamlessly.
 This ensures that the application remains compatible and functional across various database platforms, saving time and effort in manual code adjustments.
+When converting, you can choose a database access API: Hibernate or Spring JDBC.

 Oracle PL/SQL to Java Conversion Demo